mtpontes/microservices-store/README.md

 ### Orders

-- Na criação de pedidos, não aceita chamadas externas.
-A criação de um order deve ser feita via conexão síncrona entre Cart e Orders
+- When creating orders, it does not accept external calls.
+The creation of an order must be done via a synchronous connection between Cart and Orders
-- Serve dados dos pedidos para os CLIENT e ADMIN
+- Serves order data to CLIENT and ADMIN
-- Um usuário CLIENT pode cancelar seu próprio pedido
+- A CLIENT user can cancel his own order
-- Um usuário ADMIN pode cancelar qualquer pedido
+- An ADMIN user can cancel any order

 ---